Hello! My name is Jules van Irsel.

-I'd like to welcome you to my online portfolio and share some of my personal and professional endeavors; my name is Jules van Irsel and I am a space plasma physicist, rocket instrument scientist, and former mechanical design engineer.
-I am currently working on my Ph.D. dissertation covering electric current connectivity in the atmosphere surrounding aurorae, working extensively with 3D plasma fluid simulations.
+I'd like to welcome you to my online portfolio and share some of my personal and professional endeavors; I am a plasma physicist, rocket instrument scientist, and former mechanical design engineer, and on July 8, 2025, I successfully defended my Ph.D. dissertation.
+My research covers electric current connectivity in the upper atmosphere surrounding aurorae using 3D, multi-fluid, magnetohydrodynamic simulations.
+By applying innovative methodologies, I utilize a wealth of heterogeneous, multi-platform measurements and state-of-the-art data reduction techniques, modeling, and visualizations to provide cutting-edge science.

 Thank you for your time and interest in my work!